Single sign-on

 Info

-Cumulocity IoT only supports certificates with RSA key, either as a (“n”, “e”) parameters pair or “x5c” certificate chain.
+Cumulocity only supports certificates with RSA key, either as a (“n”, “e”) parameters pair or “x5c” certificate chain.
 Other key types (for example Elliptic-curves) are not supported.

 Placeholders

-Inside some fields you can use placeholders that are resolved by Cumulocity IoT at runtime.
+Inside some fields you can use placeholders that are resolved by Cumulocity at runtime.
 Available placeholders are:

 Placeholder Description